-Furthermore, we maintain our cash in deposit accounts at various financial institutions, often in balances that exceed the Federal Deposit Insurance Corporation, or FDIC insurance limits.
+Furthermore, we maintain our cash in deposit accounts at various financial institutions, often in balances that exceed the FDIC insurance limits.
 If such financial institutions were to fail, we could lose all or a portion of those amounts held in excess of such insurance limits.
-For example, the FDIC took control of Silicon Valley Bank, or SVB, where we previously held an immaterial amount of our cash and cash equivalents, on March 10, 2023.
-The Federal Reserve subsequently announced that account holders would be made whole, and we were able to move substantially all of our cash and cash equivalents held at SVB to other financial institutions.
-However, the FDIC may not make all account holders whole in the event of future bank failures.
-In addition, even if account holders are ultimately made whole with respect to a future bank failure, account holders' access to their accounts and assets held in their accounts may be substantially delayed.
-Any material loss that we may experience in the future or inability for a material time period to access our cash and cash equivalents could have an adverse effect on our ability to pay our operational expenses or make other payments, which could adversely affect our business financial condition and operating results.
+Even if account holders are ultimately made whole with respect to a future bank failure, account holders' access to their accounts and assets held in their accounts may be substantially delayed.
+Any material loss that we may experience in the future or inability for a material time period to access our cash and cash equivalents could have an adverse effect on our ability to pay our operational expenses or make other payments, which could adversely affect our business, financial condition and operating results.